Moholy-Nagy University of Art and Design

 The MOME Gilisztár community composting station turns campus green waste into humus, feeding it back into the nutrient cycle of the Park.
 The system is both a living lab and a learning space: in six containers, different composting methods are explored, with sensors tracking decomposition, and the balance of carbon and nitrogen studied to identify the perfect recipe.

-Run jointly by students and staff, the composting station also plays a role in teaching and research.
+Run jointly by architect students and staff, the composting station also plays a role in teaching and research.
 Students have been actively involved in every step of the process from planning through to construction.
 The system was designed by architecture students Tamás Kocsis and Oszkár Szelevényi.

 Additives